IvanTHoffmann/SimpleECS/README.md

 # SimpleECS
 A simple game engine using an entity-component system architecture.
+A sample project is included.